datalimited/ensembles/text/figs.md

 \begin{center}
 \includegraphics[width=5in]{../figs/hex-mean-ram.pdf}
 \includegraphics[width=3in]{../figs/ram-ensemble-performance.pdf}
-\caption{RAM stocks fit with ensemble models built from the simulated dataset.}
+\caption{RAM stocks fit with ensemble models built from the simulated dataset.
+Early draft figures to be revised.
+Need to look into why linear model fails so badly.}
 \label{fig:performance-ram}
 \end{center}
 \end{figure}